AnnaRichert/Portfolio/SQL Project 3.md

 ## SQL
 ### :bar_chart: Project 3

-Exploring GoodThought NGO database which encapsulates detailed records of assignments, funding, impacts, and donor activities from 2010 to 2023.
+Exploring GoodThought NGO database with detailed records of assignments, funding, impacts, and donor activities from 2010 to 2023.
 This comprehensive dataset includes:

 - `Assignments`:
 Details about each project, including its name, duration (start and end dates), budget, geographical region, and the impact score.